Accessible-InfoPoint/2.5D-Indoor-Maps/README.md

 Run `node index.js` or `npm start` in order to start a small webserver.
 Afterwards, the app is accessible via your browser under the displayed url.

+Alternatively, run `npm run build-start` to combine building and execution of the webserver.

 ## Project structure

 ### _public_